nycmeshnet/docs/content/diy/_index.md

 For a quick check of line-of-sight you can use our [line-of-sight tool](https://los.nycmesh.net).
 Put in your address and it will show you which hubs you might be able to connect to.

+Here is a [list of equipment we typically use](../installs/equipment/).
+Remember to use outdoor ethernet cable, and securely mount your antennas on j-pipes or secured masts.
+Masts should be strong metal as plastic PVC pipes will bend.

 Our general install advice is here in [the docs](../installs/)

 We ask you, if you can, to support NYC Mesh with a [monthly subscription](https://nycmesh.net/donate).
 Donating helps maintain, operate and expand NYC Mesh so, just like you, others can benefit from the network.